raspberrypilearning/python-web-server-with-flask/worksheet.md

 ## Adding dynamic content to a view

 So far you've learned to deliver HTML template through a web server running on your Raspberry Pi.
-Wouldn't it be cool if you could add some dynamic content to the pages so it displayed different information?
-It would indeed!
-Large websites like Facebook, Youtube and BBC news show different content depending on the route you visit, even though the templates are very similar.
+Wouldn't it be good if you could add some dynamic content to the pages to display different information?
+Large websites like Facebook, YouTube and BBC News show different content depending on the route you visit, even though the templates are very similar.

 Now you'll create a new route on your website so that when you go to `http://127.0.0.1/hello/name` it will say "Hello name!" and replace name with whatever you put there.
 So `/hello/Paul/` will display "Hello Paul!"